YonaBenReuven/socket.io-react/README.md

 #### useStateEmit

-hook that returns a useState tuple and emits event on setState;
+hook that returns a useState tuple and a function that sets the new state and emits it;

 **parameters:**